Vepnar/BetterMobs/README.md

 - [ ] Make the wither more aggressive.
 - [ ] Make ghasts more aggressive.
 - [ ] Make the ender dragon more aggressive.
-- [ ] Add a fireball rain ability for the ender dragon.
 - [ ] Make monsters regenerate.
 - [ ] Increase zombie walk speed.
 - [ ] Skeletons can throw TNT.